ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/fantasy-pros.md

 ---
 Remember 2020?
 How could we forget, right?

-When the pandemic popped up, I needed to scratch my itch to write, more-so than usual.
+When the pandemic hit home, I needed to scratch my itch to write, more-so than usual.
 And because I'm somewhat of a fantasy football fanatic, I thought I'd take a shot and see if I could write some articles for FantasyPros.

 So I sent an email to the head content guy over there.
 I told him I was really good at fantasy football.
 I even showed him my virtual trophy case on Yahoo Sports, along with some writing samples, of course.